RedactedSoftware/CSGO-Region-Selector/README.md

  </br>
 If you're just whining or complaining your issue will be closed.

+# Known Issues
+The servers are not entirely correctly sorted.
+TODO

 # Pull Requests
 Explain what was changed and why it would benefit the project.</br>
  </br>